glynnbird/proxee/README.md

 Proxee is a proxy server that acts as a middle man between the outside world and your API service or services.
 It provides

 * authentication and key management - an api_key parameter must be supplied
-* method control - a list of allowed methods and their proxy destination
+* method control - a list of each customer's allowed methods and their proxy destination
-* logging - access is logged
+* logging - access is logged and counts are aggregated in reports
 * https support - incoming and outgoing traffic can be optional over https
+* management api - for adding and removing customers and allowed api calls
+* built with Node.js
+* stores data in CouchDB (locally or hosted)
+* free to use, simple to setup and open source

 ## Use-cases

-* provide authentication/logging for an unprotected or unmetered API
+* provide a public facing API authentication/logging powered by an unprotected or unmetered API
 ![Proxee](https://github.com/glynnbird/proxee/raw/master/images/proxee1.png "Proxee")

 * provide versioned API calls for legacy back-end systems e.g. /v1 --> system A, /v2 ---> system B